QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     x = inv(A) * b

 As we will see throughout, inverting matrices should be used for theory, not for code.
 The classic advice that you should `never invert a matrix <https://www.johndcook.com/blog/2010/01/19/dont-invert-that-matrix>`_ may be `slightly exaggerated <https://arxiv.org/abs/1201.6035>`_, but is generally good advice.
-In fact, the methods used by libraries to invert matrices typically calculate the same factorizations used for computing a system of equations.

-Solving a system by inverting a matrix is always a little slower, potentially less accurate, and will often lose crucial sparsity.
+Solving a system by inverting a matrix is always a little slower, potentially less accurate, and will often lose crucial sparsity compared to using factorizations.
+Moreover, the methods used by libraries to invert matrices typically calculate the same factorizations used for computing a system of equations.

 Even if you need to solve a system with the same matrix multiple times, you are better off factoring the matrix and using the solver rather than calculating an inverse.